-But the new generation of rose varieties is standing this stereotype on its head.
+This new generation of low-maintenance rose varieties is turning the rose's difficult stereotype on its head.
 Developers acknowledged the complaints from the public and set about building a better rose.
 The result has been the emergence of a number of different types of easy-to-grow roses.
-The charge has been led by Knock Out®, which is now the most popular rose bush brand in North America.
+The charge has been led by the Knock Out brand, which is now the most popular rose bush in North America.

-Before getting to the new generation of rose bushes, though, a few words are in order regarding an old standby in the toolkit of the landscaper seeking low-maintenance options.
-Rosa rugosa is a salt-tolerant plant.
-This rose bush tolerates salt so well, in fact, that is has been dubbed the "beach" rose.
-This tough plant is not fazed by poor soils, high winds, or drought, either.
+An old standby in the toolkit of the landscaper seeking low-maintenance options is Rosa rugosa, a salt-tolerant plant.
+This rose bush tolerates salt so well, in fact, that it has been dubbed the beach rose.
+This tough plant is not fazed by poor soils, high winds, or drought.

-The beach rose bush's tolerance of salt is not limited to sea salt, though: It extends to road salt, as... well.
-This feature -- along with the fact that it is a low-maintenance plant, overall -- suggests one possible use for the beach rose: namely, as a plant to grow along the side of a street.
-Indeed, this is how many growers use this versatile shrub.
+The beach rose bush's tolerance of salt is not limited to sea salt; it extends to road salt, as well.
+This feature, along with the fact that it is a low-maintenance plant overall, makes it a rose to grow along the side of a street.

 Prune these rose bushes to shape them in late winter or early spring if you wish to manage their size.
-At maturity, they generally stand 4-6 feet tall, with a similar spread.
+At maturity, they generally stand 4 to 6 feet tall, with a similar spread.
 For even lower maintenance (if you have the room), treat them as wild shrubs, pruning only to remove dead wood.

 - It is an easy-to-grow rose bush.